 For example if you want to work with the 1st analogue channel then you extract column #8.

-This data format is accepted by MATLAB(tm), OCTAVE, GNUPLOT and many other plotting applications.
+This data format is accepted by python, MATLAB(tm), OCTAVE, GNUPLOT and many other plotting applications.

 We recommend the Belkin USB bluetooth dongle for optimal performance or internal laptop bluetooth adapters.